FuelLabs/fuels-ts/apps/docs/src/guide/wallets/wallet-transferring.md

 ## Checking Balances

 Before transferring assets, ensure your wallet has sufficient funds.
-Attempting a transfer without enough funds will result in an error: `This account does not have enough funds to cover this transaction.`.
+Attempting a transfer without enough funds will result in an error: `The transaction does not have enough funds to cover its execution.`.

 You can see how to check your balance at the [`checking-balances`](./checking-balances.md) page.